 Other people can actually control their dreams and yet not be aware that they are actually dreaming.
 In the dream the dreamer believes that they are controlling everything – that they have a godlike power.
 This demonstrates then, that dream control can be conscious or unconscious.

-Another misconception about lucid dreaming is that it is only experienced by ‘new age types’ or the more spiritual amongst us.
+Another misconception about lucid dreaming is that ‘new age types’ or the more spiritual among us are more likely to experience one.
 This is not the case.

 Our dreams are an extension of us; they are what we make of them.